top of page

 "We need nature for our mental and physical wellbeing, Having always had an affinity with nature and our kinship with all life on this amazing planet whether it be walking, running, swimming, crawling or flying.
 Our connection to nature is as important as breathing.
 We all rely on each other for our existence, it is for this reason I continue to work, In hope that my art will in some way help and encourage others to be aware and treasure all the diverse life and habitats on earth and above it."

-Victoria has been a member of MIWAS showing regularly every year in the Annual Exhibition at Marwell Zoo with Pip McGarry and other artists, and later with MIWAS at Rooksbury Park.
-Victoria has also exhibited with AAA at Frodsham Cheshire and the NWAS at Banham Zoo Norfolk.
-Due to time restrictions that teaching has on her work schedule Victoria is now only a member of TWASI and the UKCPS
+Victoria is been a member of MIWAS showing regularly every year in the Annual Exhibition at Marwell Zoo with Pip McGarry and other artists, and later with MIWAS at Rooksbury Park.
+Victoria has also exhibited with AAA at Frodsham Cheshire and the NWAS at Banham Zoo Norfolk and takes part annually in Warwickshire Open Studios in Rugby.

 Among Victoria’s awards are: